Georgia Cottage Food Law: Food Safety Training Requirements

 Summary

-Georgia’s cottage food law requires the completion of an ANSI-National Accreditation Board (ANAB) accredited food handler training course — such as FoodSafePal’s — as one of the requirements to operate your cottage food business.
+Georgia’s cottage food law requires completion of an ANSI-National Accreditation Board (ANAB) accredited food handler training course — such as FoodSafePal’s — as one of the requirements to operate your cottage food business.

 The bottom line

-Under Georgia’s cottage food law, you can produce and sell foods that don’t require time or temperature controls like baked or other dry goods directly to people throughout the state.
+Under Georgia’s cottage food law, you can produce and sell foods that don’t require time or temperature controls, like baked or other dry goods directly to people throughout the state.

 If you want to start a cottage food business in Georgia, you must first apply for a license.
 With this application, you must include a copy of an ANAB-accredited food handler certificate, which you can earn by taking an online food handler training course, like FoodSafePal’s.